hapax/hapax.github.io/assets/teaching.md

 short supply.

 But good mathematical skills are important to society as a whole.
-I'm not talking about basic numeracy, e.g. the ability to understand your tax returns or compute a tip, though these skills are essential.
+I'm not talking about basic numeracy, e.g. the ability to calculate a tip or scale up a recipe.
 I'm talking about dealing with the ongoing effects of climate change, big data, artificial intelligence, or personalised medicine, issues which call for explorers with higher-order hiking skills and a taste for the unknown.